-Generate the Talker/Listener Group based on the above description.
+Provide input related to the Talker/Listener Group based on the above description.

-Receive Status of stream from the CNC in TN and configure the Talker/Listener accordingly
+Transfer received merged end station communication-configuration from the TN CNC to the Talker/Listener accordingly

-PCF: sends the Burst Size of the TSC traffic to the SMF.
+PCF: sends the TSCAC including Burst Size of the TSC traffic to the SMF.

+RAN: support the functionality of Listener/Talker as described above.

-RAN/UPF: support the functionality of Talker/Listener, i.e. to report the port information and adjust the sending time based on the configuration from SMF (CUC) as described above.
+UPF: support the functionality of Talker/Listener as described above.